-Drop-off and pick-up by parents/guardians is to be done in the parking lot.
-Drop-off-begins at 8:40am
+Drop-off and pick-up by parents is to be done in the parking lot.
+The main entrance on Geneva Street is for buses only.

+Drop-off

-To keep traffic flowing smoothly enter the parking lot from the south, using the south driveway.
-Avoid turning off Goold to enter the south, this will create a bottleneck.
-When exiting, use the north drive to head north, turning left out of the [parking lot.
-You will need to circle the block if you need to go south.
-At the Goold intersection, turn RIGHT, again circling the block if needing to head west.
-This will allow everyone to move faster.
+To keep traffic flowing smoothly enter the parking lot from the south, through the south driveway.
+When exiting, use the north drive to head north.
+You will need to circle the block to go south.